Weekly investment insights

 What's been happening in markets?

-• Equities: Equities advanced last week.
-The FTSE 100 gained +4.7% whilst Europe gained +4.3% and the US +3.7%.
-Gains were also seen in Emerging Markets of +0.9%.
-Broad positive sentiment was driven following hopes of War ending soon following Trump saying that the US may leave Iran without a deal.
+• Equities: Equity markets advanced across the board last week, excluding the UK.
+The FTSE 100 retreated -0.2% whilst Europe gained +0.1% and the US +0.6%.
+Gains were also seen in Emerging Markets of +0.3%.
+Broad positive sentiment was driven through strong earnings from some of the Magnificent 7 names; although concerns linger regarding increased CapEx estimates for AI.

 Key market drivers